islamazhar/islamazhar.github.io/_pages/about.md

 ====================
 My research interest lies in the domain of **#security**, **#privacy**, **#applied_cryptography**.

-Currently I am working as part of two projects on *Next Generation Compromised Credentials Checking Service (C3S)* and *Privacy issues for victims in Intimate Partner Violence (IPV)*.
+Currently I am working on two projects -- one which is on *Next Generation Compromised Credentials Checking Service (C3S)* and the other one is related to *Privacy issues of victims in intimate partner violence (IPV)*.
 I am closely working under [Prof. Rahul Chatterjee](https://pages.cs.wisc.edu/~chatterjee/) in these two projects.

 Before starting my graduate research journey in security and privacy, I have worked previously on a diverse range of areas such as `bioinformatics` , `genomics`, `software security`, and `zero day exploits`.
 These research work have resulted in authoring 4 first author peer reviewed publications.